State Children's Ombudsman Offices

 |

-The Office of Child Advocate is part of the Executive Branch Office of Administration and operates as an independent agent of accountability regarding Children's Protection and Services.
-The Child Advocate shall report directly to the Commissioner of the Office of Administration.
+The Office of Child Advocate is part of the Executive Branch Office of Administration and independently monitors the services and programs offered by the department of social services, the department of mental health, and the juvenile court.
+The Child Advocate reports directly to the Commissioner of the Office of Administration.

 |

-The Child Advocate is appointed jointly by the Governor and the Chief Justice of the Missouri Supreme Court with the advice and consent of the Senate.
+The Child Advocate is appointed jointly by the Governor and the Chief Justice of the Missouri Supreme Court with the Senate's advice and consent.
 The Child Advocate shall hold office for a term of six years.

 |

-The Child Advocate receives and investigates complaints; has access to confidential information; has the power to subpoena; makes recommendations; educates the public; maintains confidentiality; coordinates mediation efforts between school districts and students when allegations of child abuse arise in a school setting; provides annual and public reports.
+The Child Advocate receives and investigates complaints; communicates with children under protective services; has access to confidential information; has the power to subpoena; makes recommendations; educates the public; maintains confidentiality; coordinates mediation efforts between school districts and students when allegations of child abuse arise in a school setting; and provides annual and public reports.

 |